nickvolkert/week-4-game/README.md

 ### Overview

 Gems!
-Each gem has a randomly assigned value (set my javascript), and by clicking, tinkering, adding and clicking some more, the goal is to match the 'Cystal score to match' to win the game!
+Each gem has a randomly assigned value (set by javascript), and by clicking, tinkering, adding and clicking some more you can see that some gems have more value that others, and change each time you play!
+The goal is to match the 'Cystal score to match' above the gems to win the game!
 Simple and fun.
 Click game instructions to learn more, or just start clicking!

 ### Before You Begin